|Teaching assistant:||Kevin Wellenzohn, AmirReza Alizade Nikoo|

 Objectives: The course provides an in-depth understanding of the fundamentals of database systems.
 It focuses on the relational data model and covers the following topics: relational algebra and calculus, SQL, relational database design, conceptual database design, physical database design, query processing and optimization, and transactions.
 The aims of this course are to learn the basic concepts underlying a database system; to understand how these concepts are implemented in concrete systems; and to get hands-on experience in using a database system.

-OLAT: All course-related information (inlcluding enrolment, lecture slides, exercises, etc.) will be published in Datenbanksysteme OLAT page.
-Please enrol there in DBS18 course latest on February 22, 2018 at 23:59.
+OLAT: All course-related information (inlcluding enrolment, lecture slides, assignments, etc.) will be published on our OLAT course page.